gstanden/scst-3.x-debian/README.md

 This fork should work on all systemd-enabled Ubuntu releases (15.04+) (not tested yet)

-This fork should work on all systemd-enabled Debian-based linuxes in general (e.g. Linux Mint if using systemd) (not tested yet)
+This fork should work on all systemd-enabled Debian-based linuxes (e.g. Linux Mint if using systemd) (not tested yet)

 If you test it out, recommend using a dedicated test VM first.